The Best Proxy Servers of 2025

 Some protocols are better than others depending on how you use the proxy.
 Some examples are:

-- SSL/TLS: This is a more secure protocol that uses encryption to scramble data being transferred, but because it was last updated in 1996, its encryption has vulnerabilities.
+- SSL/TLS.
+This is a more secure protocol that uses encryption to scramble data that’s being transferred.
+Unfortunately, this protocol has some vulnerabilities, so it doesn’t provide the best security.

-- SOCKS5: This is a secure proxy protocol because it requires authentication to access a proxy server, which means not just anyone can access a server.
-It still lacks the data encryption power of VPNs, but it’s the most secure proxy protocol there is right now.
+- SOCKS5.
+This is a secure proxy protocol because it requires authentication to access a proxy server, which means not just anyone can access a server.
+But it doesn’t encrypt internet traffic.

 Are Free Proxy Servers Safe?

-Your data’s privacy when using a proxy server is contingent on the protocol, but even if a free proxy service uses SOCKS5 — the most secure proxy protocol — we’d still recommend not to use free proxy services.
+Your data’s privacy when using a proxy server is contingent on the protocol, but even if a free proxy service uses SOCKS5 — the most secure proxy protocol — we’d still recommend avoiding free proxy services.

 The logic is simple: When you send traffic through a proxy server, the server itself has access to your data.
 That’s true for both paid and free proxy services.
 Now, running a server network costs money, so if a free proxy is able to keep its servers up, it must be getting funds from somewhere else.
 Usually, that “somewhere else” is you — or, more specifically, your data.